pymssql/pymssql/docs/ref/_mssql.rst

 .. method:: MSSQLConnection.init_procedure(name)

-   Create an MSSQLStoredProcedure object that will be used to invoke stored procedure with given name.
+   Create an MSSQLStoredProcedure object that will be used to invoke thestored procedure with the given name.

 .. method:: MSSQLConnection.nextresult()